A regularisation method to obtain analytical solutions to the de Broglie Bohm wave equation: Framework for wave function in polar form

-This inequality establishes that the reciprocal of the Fisher Information is the lowest possible variance (or error) one can achieve in determining the physical quantity, providing a complete description of the error inherent in the system. \\
+This inequality establishes that the reciprocal of the Fisher information is the lowest possible variance (or error) one can achieve in determining the physical quantity, providing a complete description of the error inherent in the system.
+A generalisation of the same expression for space and time dependent variables is given by